Lombiq/MSBuild-Targets/Lombiq.MSBuild.LibMan.Targets/Readme.md

 <Project>
     <ItemGroup>
         <PackageReference Include="Lombiq.MSBuild.LibMan.Targets" Version="<latest version>" />
-        <PackageReference Include="Lombiq.MSBuild.Module.Targets" Version="<latest version>" />
     </ItemGroup>
 </Project>
 ```

 ### Usage

-1. Create a _libman.json_ file in the project if you don't have one yet.
-(You can use the `libman init` if you've installed [the CLI utility](https://www.nuget.org/packages/Microsoft.Web.LibraryManager.Cli/).)
-2. Make sure your _libman.json_ file contains the following top level property: `"defaultDestination": "wwwroot/vendors/[Name]"`.
-This will ensure that the assets are downloaded to the expected location.
-3. Additionally, we suggest this top level property, so you don't have to specify the provider for each package separately: `"defaultProvider": "jsdelivr",`.
+1. If you don't have a _libman.json_ file yet, build the project after setup.
+This will copy an empty _libman.json_ file into the project directory, which is pre-configured to use the expected package output directory.
-4. Now you can install new NPM packages using the CLI tool like this: `libman install "{NpmPackageName}@{Version}"`, e.g. `libman install chart.js@4.5.1`.
+2. Now you can install new NPM packages using the CLI tool like this: `libman install "{NpmPackageName}@{Version}"`, e.g. `libman install chart.js@4.5.1`.

 ## Contributing and support